anna-poghosyan2/Blood-Spatters/README.md

 Instructions are written for the Linux commandline.

-Create a virtual environment (I used python 3.7.8)
+Create a virtual environment (I used python 3.9)
-TODO: ANNA UPDATE the Python Version (check using $ python --version )
 ```commandline
  python3 -m venv venv
 ```